 The Foundation is one of the few institutions in Germany that is entitled to submit a report to the Federal Cabinet and the Federal Parliament through the relevant jurisdiction.
 Thanks to this authority, the third Baukultur Report was presented in 2014 – the first report under the leadership of the Federal Foundation of Baukultur.
 In addition to an introductory report on the current status of Baukultur in Germany, the Baukultur Report 2014/15 deals with the themes that were the subject of the Baukultur Workshops in 2014: “Mixed Neighbourhoods”, “Public Space and Infrastructure”, and “Planning Culture and Process Quality”.
 The Baukultur Report 2014/15 was discussed at a plenary meeting of the Federal Cabinet in October 2014 and referred to the German Bundestag and the Bundesrat.
 Since the Convention of Baukultur in November 2014, the Report has been available to the public on our website.

 The Baukultur Report 2016/17 “City and Village” focuses on small and medium-sized urban spaces and rural areas.
 It builds upon its predecessor and likewise contains recommendations for action to increase Baukultur.
 It was presented to the public for the first time at the Convention of Baukultur, held in Potsdam from 3 to 5 November 2016.

-The Baukultur Reports are available as downloads from our website or you can request a printed copy free of charge.
+The Baukultur Reports are available as PDF downloads from our German language website where you can also can order a printed copy free of charge.

-- to initiate a broad debate amongst building professionals on the quality of Baukultur
+- initiate a broad debate among building professionals on the quality of Baukultur

-- to encourage discussion on the subject of Baukultur amongst local authorities and state administrations
+- encourage discussion on the subject of Baukultur among local authorities and state administrations

-- to promote the qualities of German Baukultur at international level
+- promote the qualities of German Baukultur at an international level